rzuritamilla/phr/phr/PITCHME.md

 +++
 ### Promote integration of talents
 @title[Integration_personal]
-A personal story:

-Lunch meeting: research problems, ideas, scientific tools and code but also communication packages
+- Analytics group: use lunch meetings to discuss research problems, ideas, scientific tools, code and many other things related to ITC, and our research.

-Successful visualization group: emails, meetings at the geovislab, etc.

-combining Staff, MSc and PhD students.
+- Geovis group: emails, meetings at the geovislab, etc. combinination of staff, MSc and PhD students.

+- GIP research meetings: share ideas to the wider GIP, new style being implemented

 Note: mention Slack on tools and the fact that i used as an alternative channel to email during my sabbatical